Contradicting Kelly, Trump says views on Mexico wall have 'never changed'

 "We need the Wall for the safety and security of our country," he wrote.
 "We need the Wall to help stop the massive inflow of drugs from Mexico, now rated the number one most dangerous country in the world.
 If there is no Wall, there is no Deal!"

-The tweets came less than 24 hours after White House Chief of Staff John Kelly reportedly indicated that his boss' views on the wall — one of Trump's signature campaign promises — had evolved and that he hadn’t been "fully informed" when making the key campaign vow.
+The tweets came less than 24 hours after White House Chief of Staff John Kelly reportedly indicated that his boss's views on the wall — one of Trump's signature campaign promises — had evolved and that Trump hadn’t been "fully informed" when making the key campaign vow.

 Trump, Kelly added, "changed the ways he’s looked at a number of things" — including the wall.